CMACGroup/cmacpartner/docs/pages/auth.md

 # Authentication

+Two types of authenticate are supported:

+- Basic

-To simplify how CMAC will authenticate with your API you should use basic authentication.
-This will mean that the API should be served over HTTPS/SSL and the username/password will be passed in an `Authorization` header with the value `Basic <credentials>` where credentials is a base64 encoded string made up of `username:password`
+The username and password will be passed in an `Authorization` header with the value `Basic <credentials>` where credentials is a base64 encoded string made up of `username:password`

+- OAuth 2.0

+A url is provided that will return a JWT

 ## Credentials